xkubov/flp/proj1/doc/README.md

 ```

 If no `[input]` file is provided grammar is read from the STDIN until `EOF` is read.
 The grammar on input must be in valid form.
-The accepted grammar is only the grammar
-that does not contain unnecessary symbols, should not contain loops and epsilon rules.
-If grammar is not in such form it is rejected.
+See https://en.wikipedia.org/wiki/Context-free_grammar
+for mor information about CFG.

 ## Included implementation